natasharamburrun/WDI-34-Project-2---App/README.md

 <p align="center"><img src="https://i.imgur.com/wQ3hVW0.png" width="700"/></p>

 ### The build
-The express app was built building out the backend functions using Mongoose Database, Node.js and setting a MVC design (model, views and controllers) Testing each of the views using Insomnia a REST client.
+The express app was built by building out the backend functions using Mongoose Database, Node.js, setting a MVC design (model, views and controllers) and testing each of the views using Insomnia a REST client.
 The  project was also built using EJS templating which injected the views on the front-end.

 The project has three models user, portfolio and picture and covers the CRUD requirement.
 Each user registered can create, read, update and delete their profiles, comments and pictures.